Baptistemontan/leptos_i18n/docs/book/src/declare/02_interpolation.md

 There may be situations where you must interpolate a value inside your translations, for example a dynamic number.
 You could declare 2 translations and use them around that number, but this is not an elegant solution.

-To declare a value that will be interpolated in your translations, simply give it a name around `{{ }}`:
+To declare a value that will be interpolated in your translations, simply give it a name surrounded by `{{ }}`:

 ```json
 {